Administration and liquidation of the Rangers Football Club plc: Background

-During the 1990s and 2000s, a period when financial crises and mismanagement were endemic in football, Rangers, a once great football club, regularly posted financial losses.
-By 2009 Rangers owed between £25 million and £30 million to Lloyds Banking Group, who had acquired their account from Bank of Scotland following the complex financial crisis of 2007–2008, and by that stage team manager Walter Smith was claiming that Lloyds was effectively running the club.
+From the late 1990s onwards, in a period when financial crises and mismanagement were endemic in football, Rangers regularly posted financial losses.
+By 2009 Rangers owed between £25 million and £30 million to Lloyds Banking Group, who had acquired their account from Bank of Scotland following the 2008 financial crisis, and by that stage team manager Walter Smith stated that Lloyds was effectively running the club.

 Rangers then entered a dispute with HMRC, known informally as the 'big tax case', regarding their use of employee benefit trusts (EBT) between 2001 and 2010.
 A tax bill potentially running to £49 million, including interest and penalties, was assessed by HMRC in 2010.
 The scale of the potential liability led then-chairman Alastair Johnston to admit in 2011 that the club could go out of business and it was a major reason why the club struggled to find a suitable buyer when it was put up for sale in 2009.
 There was another £2.8 million tax liability hanging over the club (known as the 'wee tax case') which threatened to prevent any involvement in European football for the following season, although a UEFA licence was eventually granted as the case was still in dispute at the time.

 On 6 May 2011 David Murray sold his controlling interest in the club (85.3 percent) to Wavetower Limited, a company solely owned by Craig Whyte, for £1.
 Murray later said that he had sold to Whyte because he had pledged to pay off the bank debt, settle the 'wee tax case' and invest money in the playing squad and stadium.
 To enable the purchase and to pay off the debt to Lloyds, Whyte borrowed £26.7 million against future season ticket sales from the Ticketus firm.
 This agreement with Ticketus was reached before the sale of the club had been completed.

 Whyte failed to disclose that he had been previously banned as a company director for seven years.
 He began defamation proceedings against BBC Scotland in February 2012 regarding two documentaries about him and his purchase of Rangers, one of which later won a BAFTA Scotland award.
 A subsequent investigation by the Scottish Football Association found that Whyte was not a fit and proper person to run a football club.
 After the club entered administration, the administrators stated that there was no evidence of investment from Whyte into the club.
 Murray later said that he deeply regretted selling the club to Whyte, claiming that he had been "duped" and that with fuller information about Whyte he would not have done the deal.